Dan2lle/MovieListGenerator/README.md

 - You can trigger my **audio** component by clicking any button
 - You can **save** the state of my application by clicking the "Save the shows" button
 - The state of the application **automatically reloads** because I think it makes more sense

+# Phase 4: Task 2
+- Task completed: test and design a class that is robust
+- Classes and methods involved: removeShow and showByCategory in ShowList class, their corresponding tests in the ShowListTest test class, and showByCategory in the ShowListUI class
+- Exception added: ShowCannotBeFoundException